meshhq/MeshWeb/README.md

   - List memberships
   - Integrations in which the organization resides

+## Organization Action Bar
+- As a user, I need a `New` button which allows me to create a new record.
+- As a user, I need a `Merge` button which allows me to merge multiple records.
+- As a user, I need a `Delete` button which allows me to delete records.
+- As a user, I need a `Publish` button which allows me to publish records to my integrations.

 ## Lists
 - As a user, I need a `List View` which allows me to see a table of my Mesh lists.
 - As a user, I need a `List Detail View` which allows me to see all of the data on an individual list.